• Contact Us

 The City of Canning has convened a Reconciliation Action Group to guide our reconciliation work.
 Aboriginal and Torres Strait Islander peoples and non-Indigenous Australians are welcomed to join.
 The group meets once every two months.

 Nominations will be opening in May for new members.
 If you would like to express an interest to join please contact community@canning.wa.gov.au.
+For more information, download the Terms of Reference (PDF 400KB).

 Was this page helpful?